smallfoxx/smallfoxx.github.io/_posts/2020-01-11-Classes,-Nested-Modules,-and-Sharing-Values.md

 }
 ```

-This is helpful, but each instance of the class is going to have its own value of FunVariable.
+This is helpful, but each instance of the class is going to have its own value of ```.FunVariable```.

 Now, consider the scope Script:.
 This means any value within the script.
 A fun thing about this is while the values within a class are scoped to that instance of the class and that instance is within the scope of where it was created, the class itself has its own scope of where it was defined.
 In this case, I had put it in its own file Classes.psm1.